Saturday, 2 July 2005

 "This was the season of the lunatics: the first new moon of spring was summoning those men - lunatics are mostly men.
 They have the time and opportunity - to exorcize that part of them which sent them mad.
 Mad with grief, that is.
 Or shame.
 Or love.Or illnesses and visions.
 Mad enough to think that every thing they did, no matter how vain or trivial, was of interest to their god.
 Mad enough to think that forty days of discomfort could put their world in order."

 No one has died.
-Does it mean that people in my life don't really love me?
+Does that mean that people in my life don't really love me?
 Or does it mean that gods does not have the time to sit down and mark lines properly on our hands?
+Or may be, the Pandit ji didn't see the lines on my hands properly?

 Tuesday, 28 June 2005